scientifichackers/ampy/README.md

     Usage: ampy [OPTIONS] COMMAND [ARGS]...

       ampy - Adafruit MicroPython Tool

       Ampy is a tool to control MicroPython boards over a serial connection.
       Using ampy you can manipulate files on the board's internal filesystem and even run scripts.

     Options:
+      -p, --port PORT    Name of serial port for connected board.
+Can optionally specify with AMPY_PORT environment variable.  [required]

+      -b, --baud BAUD    Baud rate for the serial connection (default 115200).
+                         Can optionally specify with AMPY_BAUD environment
+                         variable.

-      -p, --port PORT  Name of serial port for connected board.  [required] -b, --baud BAUD  Baud rate for the serial connection. (default 115200) -d, --delay DELAY Delay in seconds before entering RAW MODE (default 0) --help           Show this message and exit.
+      -d, --delay DELAY  Delay in seconds before entering RAW MODE (default 0).
+                         Can optionally specify with AMPY_DELAY environment
+                         variable.

+      -v, --verbose      Print messages to monitor the progress of the requested operation.

+      --version          Show the version and exit.
+      --help             Show this message and exit.

     Commands:
-      get  Retrieve a file from the board. ls   List contents of a directory on the board. put  Put a file on the board. rm   Remove a file from the board. run  Run a script and print its output.
+      get    Retrieve a file from the board. ls     List contents of a directory on the board. mkdir  Create a directory on the board. put    Put a file or folder and its contents on the board. reset  Perform soft reset/reboot of the board. rm     Remove a file from the board. rmdir  Forcefully remove a folder and all its children from the board. run    Run a script and print its output.

 If you'd like to install from the Github source then use the standard Python setup.py install (or develop mode):